sqizzer/PythonCourseProjects/README.md

 # Python
-Small projects created to learn python and to finish course
+Small projects created to learn python and to finish data analysis course